 << Previous wine Next wine >>

 This mineral, spicy Mediterranean red drinks like a wine two times its price.
 It is produced from grapes grown in the high elevation Terra Alta region.
 These high lands are located just 45 minutes south of Barcelona in the mountains of Tarragona overlooking the Mediterranean Sea.
 Ludovicus pays tribute to the Roman heritage of this region.
 The Romans planted vineyards in this area during the 3rd century.
 Terra Alta neighbors the acclaimed Priorat region.
-Just like in Priorat, garnacha and mazuelo (aka cariñena, or samsó) are the most commonly planted grapes.
+Just like in Priorat, Garnacha is the most commonly planted grape.
 Garnacha grapes grown in Terra Alta are among the finest in Spain due to high elevation plantings in limestone soil.

 WHAT MAKES THIS WINE UNIQUE?

 Ludovicus is a wine that appeals to both new world and old world palates.
 Wine drinkers who enjoy cabernet, syrah, malbec and zinfandel wines will love Ludovicus.
 Produced from dry-farmed grapes.

 2017 91 VM; 2015 91JS, 90 VM; 2014 90VM & JS; 2013 92JS, 90WA

 100% Garnacha.
 Vines planted from 1990-2002.
 Tended in limestone soil at 356 m (1,168 ft) elevation

 This ripe, juicy, vibrantly big-fruited red wine is a crowd pleaser!
 Ludovicus's easy drinking nature makes it a versatile wine, either with meat and pork main courses or with more casual tapas or small plates.
 Of course, this wine is also a great sipper on its own.